 For best results keep your offset stars within 20′ of your target star, and, of course, the closer the better.

-It is the astronomer’s responsibility to bring a list of standard stars to calibrate the data for Red and Blue Channel observations.
-Please enter them in your main catalogue, and please supply many options of standards all over the sky for the duration of your night.
+It is the astronomer’s responsibility to bring a list of standard stars to calibrate the data for Blue Channel observations.
+Please enter them in your main catalog, and please supply many options of standards all over the sky for the duration of your night.
 Depending on weather conditions some standards might not be appropriate, e.g., the wind is coming from the same direction.

 Due to the red sensitive nature of the CCD in the WFS camera for the NGS AO system there are limitations on the magnitudes of stars we can correct on.
 When running the WFS camera at full speed (and thus getting full wave front correction) we can usually keep the loop closed on a star of V~11th or 12th magnitude depending on conditions.
 If your target star is fainter we can slow the camera speed down and do fewer corrections but still improve the image quality over the natural seeing.
 The limiting magnitude for closing the loop on is V~13.5th or 14th, again depending on the conditions.